matiboy/minion/README.md

 It is built to be **distributed** so the sensors and actuators can be **spread over several locations**, and to be **simple** enough to run on single-board computers such as the [Raspberry Pi](https://www.raspberrypi.org/) or the [Banana Pi](http://www.lemaker.org/)

 Configuration is handled via a **JSON file**, which makes it easy to read without requiring much programming knowledge.
-Minion also has a simple web based dashboard - codename "Big Boss" - to help you manage the various Minion configurations.
-It is however fully functional at this stage, but not fully tested.
+Minion also has a simple [web based dashboard](./boss) - codename "Big Boss" - to help you manage the various Minion configurations.
+It is fully functional at this stage, but not fully tested.

 ## Current release v0.1.0 "Just-above-the-crossbar"